 Background: Mia Kaufman has a bachelor’s of science degree in nursing and master’s degree in business administration, with a background in adult medical surgical nursing.
 In addition to providing patient care, she spent some time as a clinical instructor for the Kansas Wesleyan Nursing program in Salina, KS as well as an Education Coordinator at Salina Regional, Salina, KS.
 Mia started her career in Healthcare technology/informatics, 15 years ago at Cerner Cooperation, and has since spent time implementing and supporting electronic health records, with a focus to healthcare informatics.
 She currently is employed at Via Christi Health, and is responsible for supporting, implementing and developing Electronic Health Record (EHR) strategies for the health system.

 Membership Co-Chair: Michael McEldowney

-Background: Mac is currently the Director of IT and Electronic Security Officer for Salina Regional Health Center and is responsible for the management of all Information Technology for SRHC's acute facilities, the Salina Regional Medical Group clinics, and Hospice.
+Background: Mac is currently the Executive Director of IT and Electronic Security Officer for Salina Regional Health Center and is responsible for the management of all Information Technology for SRHC's acute facilities, the Salina Regional Medical Group clinics, and Hospice.
 Mac started his career in Healthcare IT 23 years ago as the Director of Information Technology for a rural Columbia/HCA facility in Virginia.
 After three years at Alleghany Regional he moved on to serve as the Director of IT for Delta Regional Health Center in Greenville, Mississippi for nine years.
 Mac is passionate about data management, data analytics, cyber-security, and Open Source Software.

 Membership Co-Chair: Alisha Herrman